turguthakki/VPNThing/CODING_STYLE.md

 3. **Build**: Project builds with style validation
 4. **Commit**: Style-consistent code ready for version control

-The configuration ensures all future code additions will automatically follow the professional coding standards.
+The configuration ensures all future code additions will automatically follow the modern coding standards.